You may be aware that certain drinks we consume are better or worse for the teeth than others.

-Sugary drinks that are sipped straight from the cup are in direct contact with the teeth, leaving sugary residue on and in between the teeth and causing an increased risk of cavity formation.
+Sugary drinks that are sipped straight from the cup are in direct contact with the teeth, leaving sugary residue on and in between the teeth.
+As a result, this can increase the risk of cavity formation.
 Drinking through a straw, though, helps to prevent this from occurring.

-Straws allow beverages that are prone to stain the teeth, such as coffee and tea, to keep out of direct contact with the teeth, thus preventing tooth discoloration.
+Straws allow staining beverages, such as coffee and tea, to keep out of direct contact with the teeth.
+Thus, this prevents tooth discoloration.

 We all know that dark or very strong beverages stain the teeth over the course of time.
 Coffee and tea are two of those substances, unfortunately.

 However, don’t let this cause you to become discouraged.
 Instead, drink these beverages through a straw to keep your pearly whites as white as possible.
 Drinking these beverages through a straw can also prevent erosion of the teeth as coffee and tea tend to be acidic.

-For those suffering from tooth sensitivity, sweet, very cold, or very hot beverages will be less harmful to the teeth when drinking through a straw.
+For those suffering from tooth sensitivity, sweet, cold, or hot beverages will be less harmful to the teeth when consumed with a straw.

-Tooth sensitivity due to enamel deterioration is painful, to say the least.
-Drinking a beverage through a straw as opposed to sipping from a cup allows less pain for those with sensitive teeth since the beverage has very little contact with the teeth.
+Tooth sensitivity due to enamel deterioration is painful to say the least.
+Drinking a beverage through a straw as rather than sipping from a cup allows less pain for those with sensitive teeth.
+Again, this is beverage the has very little contact with the teeth.

 For these reasons, drinking a beverage through a straw is ideal in many circumstances.
-The simple use of a straw can prevent enamel deterioration, reduce the chances of tooth sensitivity, prevent cavities, avoid tooth discoloration, and even prevent the pain from those with pre-existing sensitive teeth.
+The simple use of a straw can prevent enamel deterioration, reduce the chances of tooth sensitivity, and prevent cavities.
+It can also avoid tooth discoloration and prevent the pain from those with pre-existing sensitive teeth.
 Whenever possible, opt for a straw rather than sipping if your oral health is important to you.